Skip to Content

 Spinner shark sightings, although not common, are becoming more frequent.
 This is a result of their propensity towards hotter climates, such as those in South America.

 Some spinner sharks also live in Virginia’s southeast shore.
-When the time comes for pups, spinner sharks are most prevalent in this region.
-Additionally, spinner shark pups are often fostered in shallow nursery areas like bays.
+When the time comes for pups, spinner sharks occur most prevalently in this region.
+Additionally, spinner shark pups are often cared for in shallow nursery areas like bays.

 YouTube video

-The Atlantic sharpnose shark can grow up to 4 feet in length.
+The Atlantic sharpnose shark can grow up to 4 feet long.
 It is among the largest sharks that are frequently found nearby Virginia beaches.
-They get their name from their distinguishing feature: the pointed nose.
+Their name comes from their distinguishing feature: the pointed nose.

-Its populations are currently prospering in both the Atlantic and Gulf of Mexico and it exceeds expectations by a wide margin.
+Its populations are currently prospering in both the Gulf of Mexico and Atlantic Ocean and it exceeds expectations by a wide margin.
 However, regulations are necessary to ascertain the long-term survival of the Atlantic sharpnose.

 For coastal sharks, the Atlantic sharpnose shark’s diet is around average.
-Along with eels, shrimp, crabs, and mollusks, they consume tiny fish.
+They consume shrimp, eels, crabs, mollusks, and tiny fish.

 YouTube video